Hopkins High School

 Hopkins High School is a public high school located in Minnetonka, Minnesota, United States.
-Minnetonka is a southwestern suburb of Minneapolis.
-It offers classes for grades 10, 11, and 12, making it one of the only schools in the state still with a 10–12 alignment.
-Hopkins High School is part of the Hopkins School District 270 and draws students from the city of Hopkins, central and eastern parts of Minnetonka, western Edina, northern Eden Prairie, Golden Valley, western St. Louis Park, and southern Plymouth.
-(Minnetonka High School draws students from western Minnetonka.)
-Hopkins High School is known for their dominance in both Boys and Girls Basketball, having won a combined 16 State Championships from years 2002–2022.
+Hopkins High School is part of the Hopkins School District 270.

 History

 In the 1970s, there were two high schools in the district: Dwight D. Eisenhower Senior High School, named for the former general and U.S. president and Charles A. Lindbergh Senior High School named for the Minnesota native and famed aviator.
 In 1982, Hopkins closed Eisenhower High School, located in a 1950s-era building along Highway 7, and renamed the remaining school Hopkins Senior High School.
 The older building was converted to a community center and theater.
 Later part of the building was converted for use as an elementary school.